Flying Swords of Dragon Gate

 Flying Swords of Dragon Gate is a 2011 wuxia film directed by Tsui Hark and starring Jet Li, Zhou Xun, Chen Kun, Li Yuchun, Gwei Lun-mei, Louis Fan and Mavis Fan.
 The film is a remake of Dragon Gate Inn (1966) and New Dragon Gate Inn (1992) but takes place three years after.
-Production started on 10 October 2010 and is filmed in 3-D. The film screened out of competition at the 62nd Berlin International Film Festival in February 2012.
-The film was nominated for eight awards at the 2012 Asian Film Awards and won two: Best Visual Effects and Best Costume Design.
+Production started on 10 October 2010 and was filmed in 3-D.

+The film was screened out of competition at the 62nd Berlin International Film Festival in February 2012.
+It was nominated for eight awards at the 2012 Asian Film Awards and won two: Best Visual Effects and Best Costume Design.

 Plot

 The Emperor's eunuchs have gained power and influence; the East Bureau and West Bureau spy and police the nation.
 They visit the shipyards, but only as a cover to execute those who would try and report their taking of bribes to the Emperor.
 Wandering hero Zhao Huai'an fights the leader of the East Bureau, defeating him and putting his head in a box and hanging it as a warning to other corrupt officials.

 The Emperor's chief concubine asks the West Bureau why they waste time on power struggles when she only wants them to prevent the Emperor impregnating anyone aside from her.
 Three pregnant courtesans have been executed, a fourth is being hunted down.
 Officials stop a riverboat and are about to execute a woman, but a masked hero intervenes.
 Zhao watches from nearby and the masked hero also claims to be Zhao.
 The imposter helps the courtesan flee to Dragons Gate, Zhao and his followers decide to fight the West Bureau to help delay them and aid in the escape.

 As a sandstorm threatens and drives most travelers away, a few groups driven by different agendas are determined to stay in the desert at the famous Dragons Gate Inn.
 Amidst rumors of an ancient city and with Zhao Huai'an and the leader of the West Bureau approaching, events are about to unfold with the Dragons Gate Inn as the stage for an all-out clash.